Drug Withdrawal in Newborns (Neonatal Abstinence Syndrome)

 Drug withdrawal in newborns (also called neonatal abstinence syndrome) is a set of problems that may affect a child if the mother used certain drugs while she was pregnant.
 These drugs may include prescription medicines or illegal drugs.
 Some examples are heroin, methadone, morphine, buprenorphine, and hydrocodone.

-- Be irritable and jittery.
+- Be cranky and jittery.

 - Cry a lot.

-- Have problems feeding and sleeping.
+- Have trouble feeding and sleeping.

 - Have stomach problems like vomiting and diarrhea.